 I was sexually harassed by my former boss many years ago.
 I didn’t say anything and did my best to ignore it while I concentrated on my job.
 Does that mean I didn’t have a problem with it?

-I have a sneaking suspicion you still don’t understand what it took to address his harassment, so let me tell you how it all ended.
-The day finally came when I no longer had to put up with it and I was laid off with no reason.
+I have a sneaking suspicion you still don’t understand what it took to address his relentless harassment, so let me spell it out.
+One day I was laid off with no reason.
 It wasn’t a surprise, he had stopped giving me projects to work on and became more difficult to get ahold of when I needed his approval for presentations I had created.
 I guess he got tired of my repeated rejections and noticed my naturally bubbly personality had become withdrawn whenever I was around him.
-After I was told my employment was terminated I remember feeling oddly at ease, but now, looking back, it makes sense.
+After I was told my employment was terminated I remember feeling oddly at ease, but now it makes sense.
 An impossible decision was finally made for me.
 I no longer had a job but I finally had control.
 I had the power to choose what I wanted to do about his harassment, without jeopardizing my career.
-Did I want to try and put it behind me and move on or seize the opportunity and finally stand up to him.
+Did I want to forget and move on or use the opportunity to finally hold him accountable.
 To be honest, I didn’t give myself much of a choice because I blamed myself for putting up with it for so long.
-I knew I wasn’t responsible for his behavior, but I struggled with thinking I was partially at fault for my lack of response.
-I believed if I finally stood up to him it would help vindicate my inactions for the past year.
-So, I decided to do one of the most challenging things in my life and I sued him.
+I knew I wasn’t responsible for his behavior, but I struggled with the belief that I was partially at fault for never speaking up against it.
+I thought if I finally stood up to him it would vindicate my inactions for the past year.
+I decided to do one of the most challenging things in my life and I sued him.

-I do wonder if you would’ve changed your mind about those women after reading this.
-However, my intent isn’t just to explain the perils of confronting sexual harassment and change your judgement of those who do so years after it happened.
+Although I wonder if reading this would have changed your mind about sexual harassment, I also don’t care.
 The main purpose of my story is to make sure other women who may have overheard or read similar comments are not discouraged from coming forward.
 It doesn’t matter if a woman waits 15 days or 15 years to come forward, what matters is that she does.
-All these famous women speaking out about sexual harassment aren’t having it both ways, they’re using their platform to expose the behavior and are making it easier for someone like me to do the same.
-Had my situation happened today instead of 5 years ago, I probably wouldn’t have been terrified of losing my job if I said something.
+All these famous women speaking out about sexual harassment aren’t having it both ways.
+They’re using their platform to expose inappropriate behavior and are making it easier for someone like me to do the same.
+Had my situation happened today instead of 5 years ago, I probably wouldn’t have been terrified of losing my job.
 I probably wouldn’t have been worried that every job I applied to after would somehow find out about how I sued my old boss for sexual harassment and not want to hire me because of it.
-Everyone who comes forward about sexual harassment helps change the stigma of how a woman is perceived if she exposes this behavior, and we need to encourage it.
-So, next time you want to criticize how a woman addresses sexual harassment and accuse her of “having it both ways”, remember that she didn’t choose to have it the first way when she was harassed.
+Everyone who comes forward about sexual harassment helps change the stigma of how a woman is perceived if she exposes toxic behavior, and we need to encourage it.
+Next time you want to criticize how a woman addresses sexual harassment and accuse her of “having it both ways”, remember that she didn’t choose to have it the first way when she was harassed.

 And to the woman who has found herself in the same situation I was once in, please know there is no perfect way to handle sexual harassment.
 The only hope is to make the best out of a debilitating situation, and I have no doubt that is whatever you are doing now.
 I cannot say what the best course of action is for you because it’s different for everyone, but some day you will have the opportunity to speak out about what happened.
 It doesn’t matter when, but the important thing is that you do.